 Commitment to your vocation through mentoring, experiential learning, and career support across the curriculum.

-Every undergraduate will have at least four vocational-focused educational experiences:
+As a Malone University undergraduate you will have at least four vocational-focused educational experiences:

 - career-focused personality inventories